Expect crude oil prices to trade positive: Sushil Finance

 Outlook

-We expect crude oil prices to trade positive on the back of geo political tensions.
+We expect crude oil prices to trade positive on the back of short covering after drop in prices.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.